blacksburg98/dyplot/README.md

 dyplot
 ======
-matplotlib-like plot functions for dygraphs.js.
-See dygraphs.com for detail.
+matplotlib-like plot functions for dygraphs.js c3.js.
+See dygraphs.com and c3js.org for detail.
 Interactive out of the box: zoom, pan and mouseover are on by default.
 Drag your mouse to zoom in and double click to zoom out.
 You can clone the source code from